Muennighoff/vilio/SCORE_REPRO.md

 ## Inference-Only

 The above is the full pipeline to train, infer & ensemble.
 If you want to perform inference only without training, I have set up a Notebook with the exact inference pipeline on kaggle accessible here.
-All you need to do is download the hatefulmemes data and make it accessible.
-I have uploaded the following to kaggle datasets:
+All you need to do is download the hatefulmemes data and copy paste the img folder and the jsonls into `/vilio/data`.
+You can also choose to just download the following datasets:

 Features:
 - hm_vgattr3636.tsv